 In accordance with the conditions of the Whitewash Waiver, the Vendors, their concert parties, and parties not independent of them and the Proposed Acquisition will abstain from voting at the EGM on the ordinary resolution relating to the Proposed Whitewash Resolution.
-They will also decline to accept appointment as proxies for voting at the EGM in respect of the resolution relating to the Proposed Whitewash Resolution relating to the Proposed Whitewash Resolution relating to the Proposed Whitewash Resolution relating to the give specific instructions in their proxy forms as to the manner in which their votes are to be cast in respect of such resolution.
+They will also decline to accept appointment as proxies for voting at the EGM in respect of the resolution relating to the Proposed Whitewash Resolution unless the Independent Shareholders appointing them as proxies give specific instructions in their proxy forms as to the manner in which their votes are to be cast in respect of such resolution.